sistedes/handle.generator/README.md

 Find the releases at https://github.com/abelgomez/sistedes.biblioteca/releases

-to run the tool, you only need to download the file `generator.jar`.
+To run the tool, only the `generator.jar` file is needed.

 ### Command line options: